Stansted Express: Criticism

-Transport for London operates a pay-as-you-go system for public transport services.
-Passengers indicate the journey they are making by presenting a contactless payment card or Oyster card to readers at the start and end of the journey; the system then uses this information to automatically charge the appropriate fare.
-At stations fitted with ticket barriers, the readers are attached to the barriers and the barriers open when a valid card is presented.
-Stansted Airport, being located some distance from London, is outside the area covered by this system, so PAYG cannot be used to travel there - instead, a ticket must be purchased.
-With 'London' in the name of the airport, rail passengers and visitors to the airport might assume that they would be able to tap out using a contactless card when arriving at the airport from London stations.
+Transport for London has operated a pay-as-you-go (PAYG) system for public transport services since 2003.
+Stansted Airport, being located some distance from London, was outside the area covered by this system for a long time, so PAYG could not be used to travel there; instead, a ticket had to be purchased.
+With 'London' in the name of the airport, rail passengers and visitors to the airport may have incorrectly assumed that they would be able to tap out using a contactless card when arriving at the airport from London stations.

-London stations served by the Stansted Express nonetheless have ticket barriers with readers for contactless and Oyster cards because they are also served by other trains on which PAYG can be used.
-This means it is possible for a passenger to board a Stansted Express train having entered the station using their card, and then travel to Stansted Airport, where they are charged a penalty for travelling without a valid ticket.
-This has led to accusations that Stansted Express is operating a scam by penalising passengers who are unaware that they have done anything wrong; in 2019 it was reported that the number of penalty charges issued at Stansted Airport was 16,000 per year.
-The plan of rolling out contactless (and even Oyster) to Stansted is subject to 'necessary funding and approvals [sic] from the Department for Transport'.
-The Mayor of London, Sir Sadiq Khan has expressed his interest in the rollout of contactless payment on the line to remove the current confusion with the system in 2024.
+London stations served by the Stansted Express nonetheless always had ticket barriers with readers for contactless and Oyster cards because they are also served by other trains on which PAYG can be used.
+This meant it was possible for a passenger to board a Stansted Express train having entered the station using their card and then travel to Stansted Airport, where they would be charged a penalty for travelling without a valid ticket.
+This led to some accusations that Stansted Express was operating a scam, by penalising passengers who were unaware that they had done anything wrong; in 2019, it was reported that the number of penalty charges issued at Stansted Airport was 16,000 per year.

-In September 2024, it was reported that Stansted Express services to Stansted Airport, along with 47 unnamed stations across London and South-East England, will be included in contactless and oyster card payments from the second half of 2025 with £27 million of government funding.
+In March 2026, after a short delay, contactless payment was extended to all stations on the West Anglia Main Line as far as Stansted Airport; however, Oyster is not accepted.